How long does it take for Detention Deputies to process someone who was just arrested and when will they get a chance to make a phone call?

 How do I find out what happened to the vehicle that was towed or impounded after an arrest?

-- Detention Deputies are not provided with information pertaining to towed or impounded vehicles during an arrest, by the Arresting Officer during intake.
+Detention Deputies are not provided with information pertaining to towed or impounded vehicles during an arrest made by the Arresting Officer during intake.

-As an adult, if I am arrested does my picture and arrest information have to be placed on the Hardee County Sheriff’s Office Web Site or placed in the Newspaper?
+As an adult, if I'm arrested, does my picture and arrest information have to be placed on the Hardee County Sheriff's Office website or placed in the local newspaper?

-- Yes, all adult arrests will have their individual booking information in accordance with the public information laws placed on the Hardee County Sheriff’s Office Web Site and provided to the Newspaper.
+Yes, all adult arrests will have the individual booking information in accordance with the public information laws placed on the Hardee County Sheriff's Office website and provided to the local newspaper.

-- Florida State Statutes, the Florida Model Jail Standards and Divisional Procedures require Detention Deputies to ensure a tremendous amount of information is identified, verified or confirmed and to conduct certain procedures prior to releasing an individual from the Detention Facility.
+Florida State Statutes, the Florida Model Jail Standards and Divisional Procedures require Detention Deputies to ensure a specific amount of information is identified, verified or confirmed, and to conduct certain procedures prior to releasing an individual from the detention facility.

-- Detention Deputies conduct this process as quickly and as efficiently as possible usually within 1-2 hours after a “Bond” has been posted or when the preceding Judge has released the individual.
+Detention Deputies conduct this process as quickly and as efficiently as possibly, usually within 1 to 2 hours after a "Bond" has been posted or when the preceding Judge has released the individual.